Azure/Health-Data-and-AI-Blueprint/AzureHealthDocs.md

 ---
-title: Azure Health AI Blueprint
+title: Azure Health Data & AI Blueprint
-description: Guidance for deploying a HIPAA/HITRUST Health AI Blueprint
+description: Guidance for deploying a HIPAA/HITRUST Health Data & AI Blueprint
 author: simorjay
 ms.date: 01/23/2018
 ---

-# Azure Health AI Blueprint for HIPAA/HITRUST
+# Azure Health Data & AI Blueprint for HIPAA/HITRUST

 ## Overview

-**The Azure health AI blueprint offers a turn-key deployment of Azure PaaS to solutions to successfully collect, store, analyze, visualize, and interact with health data while being able to meet compliance requirements.
+**The Azure Health Data & AI Blueprint offers a turn-key deployment of Azure PaaS to solutions to successfully collect, store, analyze, visualize, and interact with health data while being able to meet compliance requirements.
 The blueprint helps accelerate cloud adoption and utilization for customers with data that is regulated.**

-The Azure Health AI Blueprint provides tools and guidance to help deploy a more secure, HIPAA, and HITRUST ready platform-as-a-service (PaaS) environment for ingesting, storing, analyzing, visualizing and working with personal and non-personal medical records in a more secure,
+The Azure Health Data & AI Blueprint provides tools and guidance to help deploy a more secure, HIPAA, and HITRUST ready platform-as-a-service (PaaS) environment for ingesting, storing, analyzing, visualizing and working with personal and non-personal medical records in a more secure,